guylabs/macstrap/Readme.md

 > Easily set up your OS X from scratch.

 macstrap is a command line tool to simplify the initial setup or the reinstallation of command line tools and GUI applications in OS X. To install and keep them up to date macstrap uses [homebrew](http://brew.sh) for the command line tools and [homebrew cask](http://caskroom.io) for the GUI applications.

 When a reinstallation of an already setup OS X is needed then macstrap is able to first store the configuration of the configured applications for example in a dropbox folder, on an external hard drive, etc. to be able to restore it again when the OS X is reinstalled.
 This saves you time and additionally you have a backup of your application configurations.
 Underneath macstrap uses [mackup](https://github.com/lra/mackup) to store and retrieve the configurations again.
+Please check the projects site to see what it is able to backup for you.

 #Table of contents